 - 3.1 Rye is a historic market town and port in the eastern half of Rother district near the border with the county of Kent.
 The town is the main service and employment centre in eastern Rother.
 Rye Harbour is a satellite village to Rye and is located to the south east of the town (outside of the Neighbourhood Plan area).
 The area surrounding Rye is heavily constrained by landscape and biodiversity designations and land prone to flooding but in recent years there has been some growth to the west of the town.
 The population of Rye Parish is recorded as being 4,547 in 2015. - 3.2 Some parts of Rye's built up areas border on adjacent parishes (Rye Foreign, Playden and Icklesham).
 Compared to the district as a whole, there is a higher proportion (15.6%) of children up to 15, and adults aged 30-44 (15.3%), but fewer adults aged 45-64 (27.5%) and aged 65+ (27.7%) in Rye in 2014-16. - 3.3 Rye is a traditional market town, having lost its cattle market in the early 2000s.
-It attracts significant number of visitors throughout the year, but in particular the summer months, due to its historic character and its proximity to attractive countryside and the popular beach at Camber Sands. - 3.4 As a Cinque Port town, the town centre around and including the ancient Citadel, forms the historic core, designated as a Conservation Area in 1969, and reviewed in 2006 (see map of Conservation Area in Figure 29.
-The town centre is of very high architectural value, with a predominantly medieval street layout and building stock, with around 290 listed buildings14.
-Equally important is the town's visual appearance in the landscape, with the Citadel on a sandstone outcrop rising like an island above the low lying surrounding salt marshes and tidal waters.
+It attracts significant number of visitors throughout the year, but in particular the summer months, due to its historic character and its proximity to attractive countryside and the popular beach at Camber Sands. - 3.4 As a Cinque Port town, the town centre around and including the ancient Citadel, forms the historic core, designated as a Conservation Area in 1969, and reviewed in 2006 (see map of Conservation Area in Figure 30).
+The town centre is of very high architectural value, with a predominantly medieval street layout and building stock, with around 290 listed buildings16.
+Equally important

-14 Historic Character Assessment Report: Rye Sep 2009 (Sussex Extensive Urban Survey (EUS))
+16 Historic Character Assessment Report: Rye Sep 2009 (Sussex Extensive Urban Survey (EUS))